-The Board had identified the Senior Independent Non-Executive Director to whom concerns may be conveyed by shareholders and the general public.
-In the absence of and/or until the Board has identified a new Senior Independent Non-Executive Director, shareholders and the general public may convey any of their concerns to the Company through its website at www.watta.com.my, which the concerns will be escalated to the Independent Non-Executive Directors accordingly.
+The Board had previously identified the Senior Independent Non-Executive Director to whom concerns may be conveyed by shareholders and the general public.
+In the absence of and/or until the Board has identified a new Senior Independent Non-Executive Director, shareholders and the general public may convey any of their concerns via email to ac@watta.com. my or to the Company through its website at www.watta.com.my, which the concerns will be escalated to the Independent Non-Executive Directors accordingly.

-In line with the requirements of the MMLR of Bursa Securities, the Company shall be conducting poll voting for all resolutions set out in the notice of general meetings.
+In line with the requirements of the MMLR, the Company shall be conducting poll voting for all resolutions set out in the notice of general meetings.
 In addition, the Company will appoint an independent scrutineer to validate the votes at the general meetings.